- Common Symptoms Experienced During the 7th Month of Pregnancy

-- Your haemoglobin levels could drop drastically.
+- Your haemoglobin levels could continue dropping since the second trimester.
 Keep them under check and consume iron-rich foods.
 Also, ensure the intake of vitamin C for better absorption.

 - Anxiety and mood swings will be constant.
 Please don’t blame yourself for all the emotional upheavals you will be going through.